rhythmagency/formulate/README.md

 # Progress / Status
-Alpha imminent.
-Just a couple commits until Formulate is fully functional.
+Alpha.
+Formulate is fully functional and early adopters can begin using it now.

 # Formulate Overview
 A form builder for Umbraco.